Stefan Hakenberg - The Egg Musher

 ENSEMBLE

-Voice, Violin, Guitar, Flute, Percussions, Director.
+Baritone, Sopran, Violin, Guitar, Flute, Percussion, Director.

 Stefan Hakenberg

-In the year 2050 the mayor of Dawson City unveils a monument in honour of this last egg musher, but much has changed since the golden times.
 The river does not freeze any more, sometimes it even runs out of water, there are no hens and chickens any more, and the glaciers will soon be melted artificially in order to provide the continent with fresh water.
-Far in the north, in Barrow, tourists can visit a reservation, where “good old Alaska” has remained.
+Far in the north, in Barrow, tourists can visit a reservation, where "good old Alaska" has remained.
 The baritone switches constantly from the part of the mayor to that of the musher and back and therefore stands for two extreme opposite positions.
 The soprano mimes in a touching serenade the chant of a sled dog that in the moonshine has discovered one of is relatives, the white wolf.

 The Egg Musher (Teatro Civico, Sassari, November 2008) - Clip 1